medizininformatik-initiative/torch/docs/implementation/data-extraction.md

 The extraction process consists of the following 2 steps:
 1. **Attribute Extraction**: Extract only the attributes specified in the profiles.
-2. **Redaction**: Remove any unnecessary data from the resources according to predefined rules and fixes resources to ensure compliance with the profiles. see [Redaction](redaction.md) for details.
+2. **Redaction**: Remove any unnecessary data from the resources according to predefined rules and fix resources to ensure compliance with the profiles. see [Redaction](redaction.md) for details.